-The preparation of the financial report in conformity with Australian Accounting Standards requires the use of certain critical accounting estimates.
+The preparation of the Financial Report in conformity with Australian Accounting Standards requires the use of certain critical accounting estimates.
 It also requires management to exercise judgement in the process of applying the accounting policies.
-The notes to the financial statements set out areas involving a higher degree of judgement or complexity, or areas where assumptions are significant to the Trust and the financial report such as:
+The notes to the financial statements set out areas involving a higher degree of judgement or complexity, or areas where assumptions are significant to the Trust and the Financial Report such as:

-- fair value of financial instruments (Note 10); - impairment of investment securities available for sale (Notes 1(vii) and 3).
+- fair value of assets and liabilities (Note 11); - impairment of investment securities available for sale (Note 2 (vii) and 4).

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including reasonable expectations of future events.
-Management believes the estimates used in preparing the financial report are reasonable.
+Management believes the estimates used in preparing the Financial Report are reasonable.
 Actual results in the future may differ from those reported and therefore it is reasonably possible, on the basis of existing knowledge, that outcomes within the next financial year that are different from our assumptions and estimates could require an adjustment to the carrying amounts of the assets and liabilities reported.